luduscybersecurity/dgen/README.md

 ## Project config

-The project should have its own config.yaml, which will reference one of more documents (in an optional document_set).
-The documents will have a name (which is used to name the final filenames and directories) and contents, which will be stitched together in the order they appear in the config.
+The project should have its own config.yaml, which will reference one or more documents (in an document_set).
+The documents will have a name (which is used to name the final filenames and directories) and contents, (which will be stitched together in the order they appear in the config).
 There are a number of other config items that can be used to drive the pandoc engine.
 In order to work with pandoc all yaml files must start with --- and end with ...

-* template: this specifies a secondary config that is common to a set of documents (e.g. test reports or presentation slides).
-The template file should include everything needed to build a document in its folder.
+* template: this specifies secondary config required for the presentation of documents.
+The template file should include everything needed to build a document in the folder that contains it.
 Additional HTML content (such as images for headers, footers or the title page) should be stored in a subdirectory called 'html'.
+Example uses for the template feature are:
+    * different templates for different letterheads. useful if you're whitelabling reports
+    * different templates for different kinds of documents (e.g. a pdf report vs a slide show)
 * pandoc_html_config: this specifies additional config items sent to pandoc when generating content.
 It can include the following sub items:
     * filters: a list of filters for pandoc.
 A filter to replace metavars has been included.
     * pandoc_options: a list of options to provide to pandoc.
 See the pandoc documentation for more info.